 Special education services, as identified in a student’s Individualized Education Plan (IEP), must be provided with eligible non-Title III funds.
 However, supplementary EL services may be provided to improve the instruction of ELs with a disability.
 (Title III, sections 3115(d)(7) and 3115 (g).)

-The BMEB monitors and evaluates districts and schools in two ways.
+The LCD monitors and evaluates districts and schools in two ways.
 On-site visits are conducted to assess how districts and schools monitor and evaluate the effectiveness of their own EL program and services, including the use of Title III supplemental program funding.
 This process includes document review of student cumulative files (including parent notification, parent engagement, evidence of program), lesson plans and other artifacts and documents.
 Further, during on-site TAFM visits, program directors, principals, and/or parents may be interviewed regarding the district/school’s programs.

-• District/school data as reported in STARS
+- District/school data as reported in NOVA (formally STARS)

-• English language proficiency data from the WIDA ACCESS for ELLs©
+- English language proficiency data from the WIDA ACCESS for ELLs©

-• Fiscal documentation from OBMS, BARs, and RfRs
+- Fiscal documentation from OBMS, BARs, and RfRs

-• If applicable, documented concerns of parents, community, and others, including complaints from the OCR.
+- If applicable, documented concerns of parents, community, and others, including complaints from the OCR.